toaq/resources/jargon.md

     1 = a property (with exactly one ja in it)
     2 = a relation (with two ja)

-    For eaxmple, we can describe a predicate like dua as (c 0) – the first place is concrete, the second place is a predication.
+    For example, we can describe a predicate like dua as (c 0) – the first place is concrete, the second place is a predication.